 Sometimes diabetes damages nerves that help the body function.
 If this happens, your blood pressure, sweating, digestion, and urination might be affected.
-Your doctor may give you a target blood sugar level that is higher or lower than you are used to.
-Try to keep your blood sugar very close to this target level to prevent more damage.
+Your doctor may give you a target range for your blood sugar that is higher or lower than you are used to.
+Try to keep your blood sugar very close to this target range to prevent more damage.

 Call your doctor or nurse call line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:

 Enter V828 in the search box to learn more about "Diabetic Neuropathy: Care Instructions".